mykeels/Outsorcery/README.md

 Getting Started
 ---------------
 The first thing to do when getting started with Outsorcery is define a unit of distributable work.
 All it takes is to implement [IWorkItem](https://github.com/SteveLillis/Outsorcery/blob/master/Outsorcery/IWorkItem.cs) and to make your class serializable so it can be sent to the work server.
-Your result Type needs to be serializable too, so the server can return it.
+Your result Type needs to be serializable too so the server can return it.
 Don't worry though, when you get the result back it'll be the Type you expect!

 ```csharp
 // WORK ITEM CLASS LIBRARY